-Candidates with approved special examination arrangements may be required to sit their examinations at a designated venue to allow for these special examination arrangements.
-Candidates with approved special examination arrangements will be able to download a copy of their arrangements from the student portal (https://studentportal.scsa.wa.edu.au).
+Candidates with adjustments will be able to download a copy of their arrangements from the student portal (https://studentportal.scsa.wa.edu.au).

 Provisions for sickness or misadventure

 Consideration may be given to candidates (with the exception of non-school candidates) suffering from a temporary sickness or misadventure close to or during the examinations, if they believe it may have affected their performance in the examination.
 Long-term illness/injury and language difficulty will not be considered under these provisions.